 “And he [Elijah] will turn the hearts of fathers to their children and the hearts of children to their fathers” (Mal 4:6)

-Turn the calendar page to our first reading in the New Testament, and what do you know: when Gabriel announces the coming of John the Baptist to Zechariah, what does he say?:
+Turn the calendar page to our first reading in the New Testament, and what do you know? when Gabriel announces the coming of John the Baptist to Zechariah, he does it like this:

 “And he [John the Baptist] will go in the spirit and power of Elijah, to turn the hearts of the fathers to their children” (Luke 1:17)